-The UberCloud HPC Experiment was started in July 2012, and within a year has grown to about a thousand organizations and individuals from over 60 countries.
-More than 120 teams have been formed since then and many of these teams are covered on the UberCloud community web site.
-UberCloud HPC Experiment offers free trials for up to 1,000 CPU core hours.
-We have the experience of having handled over 120 such projects.
-You can review the schedule of upcoming HPC Experiment “rounds” here.
+The UberCloud Experiment was started in July 2012, and since then has grown to over 3500 organizations and individuals from more than 70 countries.
+More than 190 cloud experiment teams have been formed since then and many of these teams are covered on the UberCloud community web site.
+UberCloud Experiment offers free trials for up to 1,000 CPU core hours.

 UberCloud is deeply grateful for the generous support of our Premium Sponsors Hewlett Packard Enterprise and Intel, and our Primary Media Sponsor Digital Engineering.
 Without their continuous sponsorship these cloud experiments and the related case studies and publications would not have been possible.
 Thank You!

 Read UberCloud Experiment team reports from areas such as aerodynamics, fluid flow, multi-physics, finite element analysis, computational chemistry, and life sciences, and participate in forums and discussions.